singh-man/books/crackingTheCoding/09_systemDesignAndScalability.md

 We could use a standard SQL database,  and let the clients plug directly into that.
 This would provide the following benefits:

 - Facilitates an easy way for the clients to do query processing over the data, in case there are additional features we need to support.
-For example, we could easily and efficiently perform a query such as"return all stocks having an open price greater than N and a closing price less than M:'
+For example, we could easily and efficiently perform a query such as "return all stocks having an open price greater than N and a closing price less than M".
 - Rolling  back, backing up data, and security could be provided using standard  database  features.
-We don't have to "reinvent the wheel;' so it's easy for us to implement.
+We don't have to "reinvent the wheel", so it's easy for us to implement.
 - Reasonably easy for the clients to integrate  into existing applications.
 SQL integration  is a standard feature in software development environments.

 What are the disadvantages of using a SQL database?

 - It's much heavier weight than we really need.
 We don't necessarily need all the complexity of a SQL backend to support a feed of a few bits of information.
 - It's difficult for humans to be able to read it, so we'll likely need to implement an additional layer to view and maintain the data.
 This increases our implementation costs.
 - Security:  While a SQL database  offers pretty well defined security levels, we would still need to be very careful to not give clients access that  they shouldn't  have.
-Additionally, even if clients aren't doing anything "malicious;' they might perform expensive and inefficient queries, and our servers would bear the costs of that.
+Additionally, even if clients aren't doing anything "malicious", they might perform expensive and inefficient queries, and our servers would bear the costs of that.

 These disadvantages don't mean that we shouldn't provide SQL access.
 Rather, they mean that we should be aware of the disadvantages.